 The City of Austin debuted a Cap & Stitch website on December 15, 2021.
 The website includes a video explaining the possible locations for caps and stitches between Cesar Chavez St and Airport Blvd, and a survey for community members to provide feedback on cap/stitch locations, design and amenities.
 Caps may be used for parkland, public buildings, private development, public art, etc. The City of Austin will conduct public engagement in 2022 and 2023 to gather information on what should be built on the caps and stitches.
 They will design the caps to a certain point, at which TxDOT and TxDOT’s consultants will finalize the design and evaluate it under the same NEPA process as the rest of I-35 Central.
 TxDOT will manage construction of these caps and stitches, though the City of Austin is responsible for funding them.

 In January 2022, TxDOT released a statement that they had listened to the over 9,500 comments received during Scoping and had made changes to Alt 3 of the project.
 An internal memo from City of Austin staff to Mayor Adler and City Council outlined some of the possible changes, including a configuration of the frontage roads as an urban boulevard and potential locations for future caps and stitches in partnership with the City of Austin.
-The memo gained media attention.
+The memo gained media attention

 Those changes debuted at a public meeting held by TxDOT on January 25, 2022 in the form of Modified Alternative 3 (Mod Alt 3).
 Mod Alt 3 has the main lanes of I-35 depressed and the surface-level frontage roads pulled to one side of the highway, running in parallel as an “urban boulevard” through downtown Austin.
 Next to the “boulevard” is open space above the main lanes of the highway which could be capped, though decisions regarding capping are being left to the City of Austin.
 While Mod Alt 3 does not represent the entirety of Reconnect Austin’s vision for I-35, it does show great strides towards a better project, and we are encouraged by the design possibilities for the “boulevard.”
 With slow design speeds, protected bike and pedestrian infrastructure, street trees and furniture, and so forth, the combined frontage roads could start to feel like a regular city street.
 The potential for more caps over I-35 next to the boulevard would drastically change how I-35 looks and feels through downtown Austin.
 This boulevard and cap treatment is also being considered where I-35 crosses UT campus, and could provide valuable new land to the university as well as provide safe crossings for students and employees.

-As this project updates, Reconnect Austin will continue to stay involved and advocate for a better I-35 corridor through Austin.
-Please follow us on Twitter and Facebook @ReconnectAustin.
-We share project updates as well as information about other freeway fights around Texas and the US.
+Follow us on Twitter and Facebook @ReconnectAustin for project updates as well as information about other freeway fights around Texas and the US.
 Media inquiries should be sent to reconnectaustin@gmail.com.

-All of TxDOT’s project materials, including past held meetings and materials shared during Scoping, can be found here.
+All of TxDOT’s project materials, including past held meetings and materials shared during Scoping, can be found here

 More information about Reconnect Austin’s proposal to bury and cap I-35 through central Austin can be found here.